jordsti/csgopool/README.md

 The projet is coded in Go langage, so you need to get golang package.

-  - You need to get our only dependency first : golang.org/x/crypto/bcrypt
+  - You need to get our dependencies first :

+	- golang.org/x/crypto/bcrypt
+	- github.com/go-sql-driver/mysql

 You start the CS:GO Pool by running csgopoolmain.
 You need to pass two arguments for CSGO Pool to work